MetascienceLab/aiwriting/README.md

-# AI-Assisted Writing Is Growing Fastest Among Non-English-Speaking and Less Established Scientists
+# AI-Assisted Writing Is Growing Fastest Among Less Established Scientists in Non-English-Speaking Countries

 Jialin Liu, Yongyuan He, Zhihan Zheng, Yi Bu, and Chaoqun Ni

-This repository provides the released code and data for the paper **“AI-Assisted Writing Is Growing Fastest Among Non-English-Speaking and Less Established Scientists.”** It contains code for PMC full-text acquisition and preprocessing, population-level distribution-based estimation of AI-assisted writing, DiD/DDD and author-level statistical analyses, and reproduction of the paper figures.
+This repository provides the released code and data for the paper **“AI-Assisted Writing Is Growing Fastest Among Less Established Scientists in Non-English-Speaking Countries.”** It contains code for PMC full-text acquisition and preprocessing, population-level distribution-based estimation of AI-assisted writing, DiD/DDD and author-level statistical analyses, and reproduction of the paper figures.

-Last updated: August 26, 2026.
+Last updated: September 10, 2026.

 ## Reproducibility scope